-In order for a user to be able to see and open plan files in a file group, they must have plan file permissions defined in Security, on the File Groups tab.
+For a user to be able to see and open plan files in a file group, they must have plan file permissions defined in Security, on the File Groups tab.

-For each file group, a user can be assigned an access level (No Access, Read Only or Read/Write) and a filter that determines which files the access level applies to (including an option for All Plan Files).
+For each file group, a user can be assigned an access level (No Access, Read Only or Read/Write) and a filter that determines which files the access level applies to.
 Both the access level and the filter can be configured at the user level and/or inherited from a role.
 Users can also have multiple permission sets for a file group, with different access levels applying to different sets of plan files.
-Additional permissions can be set that determine what a user can do within the plan files that the user has access to (such as whether the user can save data or insert a calc method).
+Additional options within the permission set determine what a user can do within the plan files, such as whether the user can save data or insert a calc method.

 When a user opens the Open Plan Files dialog for the file group, the list of plan files is limited to only show the files that the user can open with either read-only or read/write permission.
 When the user selects a plan file to open, it is opened according to the user's access level to that particular plan file.
 The No Access permission is effectively ignored in this context; plan files set to this level of permission do not display in Open Plan Files.
-No Access is only used in conjunction with process management (see below) or when using "combine" role inheritance (with the intent of the combined permission resulting in a higher level of access).
+No Access is only used in conjunction with plan file processes (see below) or when using "combine" role inheritance (with the intent of the combined permission resulting in a higher level of access).